danpape/YubiKey-Guide/README.md

 **Note** This is not possible on YubiKey NEO.

 By default, YubiKey will perform key operations without requiring a touch from the user.
-To require a touch for every SSH authentication, use the [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and Admin PIN:
+This can be useful if the key is installed somewhere and meant to be used automatially.
+However, as we want to have strict control over the usage of our yubikey, we want to require a physical touch for every key operation.
+Use the [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and Admin PIN:

 ```console
 $ ykman openpgp touch aut on